-The Organization's investment in capital assets, net of accumulated depreciation, as of June 30, 2022 and 2021 amounted to \$249,451 and \$330,223 respectively.
-Assets purchased this year included furniture and new computers and software for staff.
-Capital assets consist of equipment, furniture, and software used by the organization in its daily operations as well as leased assets including MetroPlan Orlando office space, copiers, and a postage machine.
-Leased assets were added due to the implementation of GASB 87.
+The Organization's investment in capital assets, net of accumulated depreciation, as of June 30, 2023 and 2022 amounted to \$171,245 and \$249,452 respectively.
+Assets purchased this year included new computers for staff and additional boardroom cameras for live streaming of meetings.
+Capital assets consist of equipment, furniture, and software used by the organization in its daily operations as well as leased assets including MetroPlan Orlando office space, copiers, postage machine, and VOIP phone system.
+The VOIP phone system was added due to the implementation of GASB 96.
 A more detailed explanation of capital assets can be seen in the notes to the financial statements.

-The Organization's long-term debt is comprised of a liability for leased assets and employees' accrued compensated absences.
-As of June 30, 2022, the Organization had \$1,168,781 in lease liabilities and \$372,997 in accrued compensated absences.
+The Organization's long-term debt is comprised of liabilities for leased assets, subscription assets, and employees' accrued compensated absences.
+As of June 30, 2023, the Organization had \$948,439 in lease and subscription liabilities and \$358,081 in accrued compensated absences.
 A more detailed explanation of compensated absences can be seen in the notes to the financial statements.